ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 Both work because both have a compatible `write` method.
 The protocol approach allows `save_message` to work with any current or future file-like object, without needing a common base class or inheritance.

-`@runtime_checkable`: By default, Protocols are a static concept.
+By default, Protocols are a static concept.
 You typically wouldn't use `isinstance(x, Drawable)` or `issubclass(C, Drawable)` with a protocol at runtime, because `Protocol` classes by themselves don't have special status as base classes.
 However, if you need to do runtime checks, the `typing.runtime_checkable` decorator can be applied to a Protocol class, which then allows using
 `isinstance(obj, ProtocolName)` to check if an object conforms (this requires that either the object's class explicitly inherits the Protocol or that the Protocol is annotated with `runtime_checkable`; a purely structural match at runtime without explicit registration isn't directly supported).
-In general, it's more common to rely on static checking for protocols and use normal duck typing at runtime (EAFP--"it's easier to ask forgiveness than permission").
+In general, it's more common to rely on static checking for protocols and use normal duck typing at runtime, "asking forgiveness rather than permission."

 **Use cases:** Protocols are useful when you want to accept "any object that has these methods."
 For example: